flaviut/nim-by-example/content/procvars.md

 # First Class Functions

 Nimrod supports closures as well as passing functions.
-Two different syntaxes available for closures, proc syntax, which is identical to regular procedure syntax, and "do notation", which
+Two different syntaxes available for closures, proc syntax, which is identical to regular procedure syntax, and "do notation", which is a bit shorter.

 ``` nimrod
 import sequtils